 The extremes of the 2020 year market will be a history lesson for many years to come, and the way it worked out had many first time traders outperforming the largest hedge funds in the world.

 The Robinhood app will certainly live up to its namesake if its users can keep that up!
 Which could be helpful in a Robinhood IPO.

 Final Thoughts on Robinhood IPO

 Despite all of these issues, Robinhood can be a great broker for a new investor.
-One who just wants to buy a few shares of stock at time to hold for long term and grow an account over time.
+There is a low barrier to get started investing for anyone and that is why they have been so successful.
+It''s perfect for one who just wants to buy a few shares of stock at time to hold for long term and grow an account over time.
 But what about the Robinhood IPO?

 There was a lot of speculation that we’d see the Robinhood IPO this year, in 2020.
 However, with the year being the strangest ever, there's yet to be any news as of late July.

 It's hard to imagine that they’ll continue to have the growth numbers they’ve been having lately.
 So they may be following in the footsteps of most of the high profile IPOs and wait until their best growth days are behind them before offering shares to the public.
 No doubt, when there finally is a Robinhood IPO, there'll be trading opportunities.